 Let's do a quick scamper around my picks for this fortnight:

-And a second *Gold Star* this time as well!!
+We have a *Gold Star* this time!

 And my three picks for the fortnight are as follows, all worthy of being Gold Stars in their own right but I did have to harden my heart, sigh:

 Ha, my parents chose the name Diane for me because it was more unusual than Diana (way back in the dim and distant past).
 And, most importantly because they thought it couldn't be shortened.
 From day one of going to

 No new Playmates this time round.
 We had 58 entries, despite the heat some of us have been coping with.
 I know we whine in the UK, but it's because we really aren't geared up for extremes of temperature - and most of us certainly don't have air con for a start.

 Prize draw time now and what a popular prize as well.
 Drum roll please!
 Our winner of the bumper bundle of Concord & 9th 'Everyday Tintables', a Concord & 9th 'Fabulous Phrases set of five dies and an Altenew 'Puffy Pink' ink pad is:

 Do please send me your address, with full name at the top so I can copy and paste - for speed and ease.
 I don't keep addresses of previous winners, even if they might be in my private address list - if that makes sense!
 I'll be off to the Post Office ASAP this coming week once I hear from you.
 Please put Playground Winner or similar in the subject line of your email in case it drops into my junk mail.
 Email address is on RH sidebar as always.